rustls/rustls/ci-bench/README.md

    that complete after a single `poll`.
 This way we avoid using an async runtime, which could introduce non-determinism.
 3. Use non-blocking operations under the hood in wall-time mode, which simulate IO through shared in-memory buffers.
-The server and client `Future`s are polled in turns, so again we we avoid pulling in an async runtime and keep things as deterministic as possible.
+The server and client `Future`s are polled in turns, so again we avoid pulling in an async runtime and keep things as deterministic as possible.

 ### Why measure CPU instructions